 Amani Ammoura is a Jordanian global cyclist.
 One month before RAGBRAI, as a member of the Global Biking Initiative, she spent seven days touring from Venice, Italy, to Stuttgart, Germany - crossing the Alps while raising money for charities.
 In Jordan, the bicycle is not used as a mode of transportation and riding among cars is a very dangerous pursuit.
 In Iowa, Amani enjoyed the diversity of riders - representing all ages and all levels of ability.

 Kulsoom Abdullah is a Pakistani American Olympic weightlifter.
 In 2011, Kulsoom's efforts led the International Weightlifting Federation (IWF) to modify its policy on competitor apparel to allow modest Islamic attire.
-The IWF now allows a full-body unitard so that Muslim athletes may compete while covering hair, arms and legs.
+The IWF now allows a full-body unitard under the compulsory weightlifting so that Muslim athletes may compete while covering her hair, arms and legs.

 Raha Moharrak has not only climbed Mount Everest - but also 13 other mountains.
 She is currently pursuing a Master's degree in Women's Empowerment.